20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Sure, it might not be your favorite idea, but teens are all about exploring their identity.
+It may not be your top choice for an idea, but teenagers find their identity in exploration.
 Talk calmly about the pros and cons.
 Who knows?
-They might end up choosing something meaningful—or skip it altogether.
+Maybe they’ll settle for something meaningful—or drop it altogether.

 “Your friends are a bad influence.”